SteelCompendium/data-bestiary-md/Kobold Artifex.md

 | Keywords: —         | Type: Maneuver                   |
 | Distance: Ranged 10 | Target: 1 trap or terrain object |

 Effect: The trap or terrain object instantly triggers.

+**3 Malice**
-3 Malice: The artifex can place a new trap in the encounter and instantly trigger it.
+The artifex can place a new trap in the encounter and instantly trigger it.

 **Shield?
 Shield!**